lextoumbourou/notes/notes/permanent/An Interface Should Respond Within A Tenth Of A Second.md

 For some particularly long-running requests, we aim to do them in the background to allow the player to continue to enjoy the game while they wait.

 Suppose the [[Goal Of A Game Interface]] is to make a player feel in control.
-An interface where interaction response times are at the mercy of a remote server is the opposite of control.
+An interface where interaction response times are at the mercy of a remote server is the opposite of in control.

 [^1]: Schell, Jesse.
 The Art of Game Design: A Book of Lenses.
 Amsterdam, Boston; Elsevier/Morgan Kaufmann, 2008. (pg.
 910)
 [^2]: Nah, Fiona, "A Study on Tolerable Waiting Time: How Long Are Web Users Willing to Wait?"
 (2003).
 AMCIS 2003 Proceedings.
 285.